ceosss/ceosss/README.md

 Here are some ideas to get you started:
 - 🔭 I’m currently working on my <a href="https://github.com/ceosss/password-manager" target="_blank">Password Manager App using React Native</a>.
-- 🌱 I’m currently learning TypeScript.
+- 🌱 I’m currently learning Golang.
 - <strong>👨‍💻 I’m actively looking for a Job Opportunity.</strong>
 - 💬 Ask me about JavaScript and React.
 - 📫 How to reach me: Scroll Down.